silverwind/uppie/README.md

 ## Recommended `input` element attributes

-- `multiple`: allow multiple files (no directories) to be selected.
+- `multiple`: allow multiple files to be selected.
 - `webkitdirectory`: enable directory uploads in Chrome and Firefox.
 - `allowdirs`: enable experimental directory upload API in Firefox and Edge.